Last updated on March 8, 2023.

 5. Do I need to take both of the new developer certifications?

 Not really.
 The certifications focus on different aspects.
 The Application Developer focuses on customization within the platform including SuiteScript 2.x whereas the Web Services Developer focuses on integration with external applications.
 If you want to specialize in either of these areas, take the corresponding exam.
-However, if you want to be a SuiteCloud Developer in the broad sense, you’ll go for both (or get the Developer II certification before the end of February 2023).
+However, if you want to be a SuiteCloud Developer in the broad sense, you’ll go for both.

 6. Is there going to be a (Full) SuiteCloud Developer certification?

-The announcement mentions full SuiteCloud Developer certification and clarifies what that means.
-Here’s my interpretation: SuiteCloud Developer refers to a certification track, not an actual certification exam.
+The announcement mentions full SuiteCloud Developer certification and clarifies what that means: SuiteCloud Developer refers to a certification track, not an actual certification exam.
 Here’s a chart to help you understand.

 Taking a Step Back…